Home » Recipes » Method » Quick and Easy » Easy Brie, Cranberry & Prosciutto Filo Bites

 Ingredients for brie, cranberry and prosciutto filo bites laid out on a grey marble background and labelled.

 • Filo pastry.
 Sometimes called phyllo, this is a SUPER thin pastry that’s most common in Mediterranean cooking.
 It’s light, flaky and perfect here.
-The only thing to remember is that it dries out really quickly, so always cover your filo with a damp, clean tea towel while it’s exposed to the air.
+The only thing to remember is that it dries out quickly, so always cover your filo with a damp, clean tea towel while it’s exposed to the air.

 • Brie.
 This super creamy, soft cheese is gorgeous with the salty, sweet and tart cranberry and prosciutto.
-You could also use camembert, or mozzarella, goat’s cheese or feta.
+You could also use camembert, mozzarella, goat’s cheese or feta.

 • Prosciutto.
 You could also use bacon or ham, or leave it out for a vegetarian version.